-3.6 Insufficient Research
+3.6 Research

 Although there is considerable knowledge available regarding the African Penguin, there are important gaps that are necessary to fill in order to formulate effective conservation management strategies.
 Furthermore, there is no overall research strategy stipulating research priorities for the species.
-In addition there are problems with data collection, capture and storage, which, combined with a limited analytical capacity and lack of data sharing agreements, result in delayed analysis of data and feedback to conservation management authorities.
+In addition there are problems with data collection, capture and storage, which, combined with a limited analytical capacity and lack of data sharing agreements, result in delayed analysis of data and feedback to all organisations managing colonies.

-3.7 Insufficient Education and Awareness
+3.7 Education and Awareness